smartenterprisewisdom

 NIST’s Quantum Resistant Cryptographic Algorithms

-- CRYSTALS-Kyber: This algorithm is standardized as FIPS 203.
-It’s designed for general encryption and key encapsulation mechanisms, used to securely establish cryptographic keys between parties.
-CRYSTALS-Kyber is based on lattice-based cryptography, a mathematical approach believed to be resistant to attacks from both classical and quantum computers.
+Designed for general encryption and key encapsulation mechanisms, used to securely establish cryptographic keys between parties.
+Based on lattice-based cryptography, believed to be resistant to attacks from both classical and quantum computers.

-- SPHINCS+: Standardized as FIPS 205, this algorithm is also designed for digital signatures.
-It’s based on hash functions and is considered to be highly secure, although it has larger key sizes compared to CRYSTALS-Dilithium.
+Also designed for digital signatures.
+Based on hash functions and considered highly secure, though it has larger key sizes compared to CRYSTALS-Dilithium.

 Preparing for the Post-Quantum Era